-The American Customer Satisfaction Index uses customer interviews as input to a multi-equation econometric model developed at the University of Michigan's Ross School of Business.
-The ACSI model is a cause-and-effect model with indices for drivers of satisfaction on the left side (customer expectations, perceived quality, and perceived value), satisfaction (ACSI) in the center, and outcomes of satisfaction on the right side (customer complaints and customer loyalty, including customer retention and price tolerance).
+The American Customer Satisfaction Index uses customer interviews as input to a multi-equation econometric model developed at the University of Michigan’s Ross School of Business.
+The ACSI model is a cause-and-effect model with indexes for drivers of satisfaction on the left side (customer expectations, perceived quality, and perceived value), satisfaction (ACSI) in the center, and outcomes of satisfaction on the right side (customer complaints and customer loyalty, including customer retention and price tolerance).

 The indexes (shown in the diagram below) are multivariable components measured by several questions that are weighted within the model.
 The questions assess customer evaluations of the determinants of each index.
 Indexes are reported on a 0 to 100 scale.
 The survey and modeling methodology quantifies the strength of the effect of the index on the left to the one to which the arrow points on the right.
 These arrows represent “impacts.”
 The ACSI model is self-weighting to maximize the explanation of customer satisfaction (ACSI) on customer loyalty.
 Looking at the indexes and impacts, users can determine which drivers of satisfaction, if improved, would have the most effect on customer loyalty.